a person standing on a sidewalk

 • Brought in household-name female and male journalists, including the BBC’s Lyse Doucet and Mishal Husain, ITV’s Rageh Omar, the New York Times’s Abdi Latif Dahir and Channel 4’s Lindsey Hilsum, to provide training and masterclasses.

-• Set up networks with the Guardian, the BBC, El Pais, the Toronto Star and New Humanitarian to bring Bilan’s reports to an international audience and raise the profile and prestige of Somali women journalists.
+• Set up networks with the Guardian, the BBC, El Pais, Toronto Star and New Humanitarian to bring Bilan’s reports to an international audience and raise the profile and prestige of Somali women journalists.

 • Secured global visibility in major print, radio and TV media and developed a network of reporters and media groups who are keen to work with Bilan and see it succeed.